sndwvs/xradio/README.md

 # xradio
-Experimental xradio xr819 driver for the Orange Pi Zero based on fifteenhex' port.

-# READ THIS

-This experimental port is is ment to replace the driver provided by armbian which is not supported anymore.
+This is an experimental xradio xr819 driver for the Orange Pi Zero based on fifteenhex' port.
+It is supposed to replace the driver provided by armbian which is not supported anymore.
+Most of all, this is work in progress.

 # Building